ihmeuw/person_linkage_case_study/README.md

-# PVS-like case study
+# Person linkage case study

-This directory contains a case study emulating the Census Bureau's Person Identification Validation System.
+This directory contains a case study emulating Census Bureau person linkage methods, primarily based on public descriptions of the Person Identification Validation System.
 For more details, see the notebook files themselves.

 To run this, the steps are: